Moha369/PyIslam/README.md

 # PyIslam

-PyIslam is a python library that provide easier way to get verses and soon hadith This Package uses https://Quran.com api to retrieve verses and some info
+PyIslam is a python library that provide easier way to get verses and soon hadith.

+This Package uses https://Quran.com api to retrieve verses and some info

 # Examples